 Yoga stayed fairly physical for me for the first few years.
 I used it as a way to train for surfing, snowboarding, and whatever other sport I was up to at the time.
 In 2007, I started my Master’s degree in Environmental Education, and yoga became "me time."
 My practice began to change from a physical workout into a place for me to unwind.
 I started to feel the stress leave my body after practicing.

 In 2009, I moved from snowy New Hampshire to Grand Cayman.
 I jumped into rooftop sessions over looking the beach, and eventually met Kate Dunne, who I consider my first mentor.

 In 2013, I went through one of those life changing moments where I was left clinging on to the pieces of my life.
-I went back to yoga, and enrolled in my second 200-hour training with Tahnee Fournier and Janelle Kroon.
+I headed to the mat for answers and solace, and enrolled in my second 200-hour training with Tahnee Fournier and Janelle Kroon.
 For my body, my mind and my soul, that first session of teacher training was exactly what I needed.
 The practice took me out of my head and let me heal physically.
-Yoga has helped me find solace, and Tahnee and Janelle inspired me to get up and share my practice.
+Yoga has helped me find peace, (I'm still working on enlightenment :) and Tahnee and Janelle inspired me to find my voice and develop my own style.

 I am currently working on my 500-hour training at Yoga Vermont.
-I teach weekly classes at Valley Glow Studio, in Waitsfield, VT and monthly classes at an apple orchard in Maine.
+This training is ashtanga based, so you'll find my flows a lot stronger than when I started!
+I teach weekly classes at Valley Glow Studio, in Waitsfield, VT and occasionally at an apple orchard in Maine.
 I am happy to be back in New England, where I can proudly say I've lived in all 6 states.